Jelly-RDF/pyjelly/docs/getting-started.md

 Because `parse_jelly_grouped` returns a generator, each iteration receives **one** graph, keeping memory usage bounded to the current frame.
 Thus, large datasets and live streams can be processed efficiently.

+### Streaming event parser

+To process a Jelly stream as a stream of RDFLib triples:

+{{ code_example('rdflib/05_parse_flat.py') }}

+Here, `parse_jelly_flat` returns a generator of stream events (i.e., statements parsed), allowing for efficient triple-level processing and building custom aggregations from the stream.

 ### File extension support

 You can generally omit the `format="jelly"` parameter if the file ends in `.jelly` – RDFLib will auto-detect the format: